Roof Types for Rainwater Harvesting

 - Tin – Tin is one of the best rainwater harvesting roof materials to have on a project.
 There is very little water loss with tin (Around 5%), and no worries of contaminants leaching out from the tin with an approved NSF-61 coating.

-- Asphalt Shingles – Some shingles work with rainwater harvesting.
-The problem is that many shingles can leach off certain contaminants into the water, causing the rainwater system to fail, even for irrigation only.
+- Asphalt Shingles – Many shingles work with rainwater harvesting.
+The problem is that some shingles can leach off certain contaminants into the water, causing the rainwater system to fail, even for irrigation only.
 But there are shingles that do not leach these contaminants.
 Be sure to speak with a rainwater harvesting professional before using shingles on a house that you would like to use rainwater harvesting.
 Shingles usually have a water loss of about 8%-10%.

 - Clay Tiles – Clay tiles can be used with rainwater harvesting.
 Not quite as efficient as tin (around 8% loss), but still works well.